maxbrodeur/numerical-knot-untangling/README.md

 Implements a simple forward Euler method with respect to the above system.
 The scheme includes an dynamic step size which bounds the spatial step size and helps with stability.

+# Structure
-The main file is [mobius.py](mobius.py) which the Mobius energy gradient computation. \
+- Main file is [mobius.py](mobius.py) containing the Mobius energy gradient computation. \
-The file [config.py](config.py) contains the configuration parameters for the Mobius energy gradient computation such as .obj file and visualization parameters.\
+- [config.py](config.py) contains the configuration parameters for the Mobius energy gradient computation such as .obj file and visualization parameters.\
-The file [curve.py](curve.py) contains the geometry manipulation function utility functions such as reading obj files.
+- [curve.py](curve.py) contains geometry manipulation utility functions such as reading obj files.

 ## Result
 ### Closed reef knot (two disjoint components)